 Patient Participation Group

-In 2011 the Minister of health indicated that it would be in the patient's best interest to involve them in decision-making within the health service and to this end it was thought that this would best be achieved by setting up Patient Participation Groups in primary care.
-We were delighted with this concept and therefore enthusiastically went about setting up a Malthouse surgery Patient Participation Group
+The Minister of Health & Social Care has indicated that it is in the patient's best interest to involve them in decision-making within the health service and to this end it was thought that this would best be achieved by setting up Patient Participation Groups in primary care.
+We were delighted with this concept and therefore enthusiastically went about setting up a Malthouse surgery Patient Participation Group.

 2. Forming the group